Salmelu/Contests/README.md

 You can run the program using `java -jar packageName.jar`.
 The runnables are found in the `dist/client` or `dist/server` folders after the compilation.
 The entry point and path to the library is set by the buildfile.
 You can also run the program directly from buildfile using `ant client` or `ant server`.
 Be warned that these commands run the JVM in the background.

+## Documentation

+You can generate javadoc documentation by running `ant doc`.
+If you want a detailed documentation containing all the private methods and package private classes, run `ant docall`.

 ## Releases

 The program is currently in development and there has been no release yet.